marcanuy/emacside.com/editing/_posts/2015-06-02-distraction-free-mode.markdown

 layout: post
 title:  "Distraction-free writing in Emacs"
 header: "Distraction-free writing environment"
-description: "When your screen gets filled with windows, frames, status icons, browsers, and you just want to focus in coding, its time to activate the <code>writeroom-mode</code> to minimize distractions.
-Writeroom-mode is a full screen mode that let you focus in just one buffer, removing everything else from the screen."
+description: "Full screen modes to minimize distractions cleaning the screen from windows, frames, status icons and other programs.
+Just focus in coding removing everything else from the screen."
 date:   2015-06-02 10:51:14
 #author: marcanuy
 tags: